maxsitt/insect-detect-docs/docs/software/programming.md

 10. In this line you can change the time interval with which the cropped detections will be saved to .jpg.
 This does not affect the detection model and object tracker, which are both run on-device even if no detections are saved.
-To avoid potential memory errors, it is recommended to wait at least 2 seconds when additionally saving full HQ frames (`-raw` or `-overlay`).
+Using `-overlay` to additionally save the full HQ frames for each detection can significantly slow down the pipeline depending on the number of detected objects.
 11. If you are still in the testing phase, comment out the shutdown commands in this line and the last line by adding `#` in front of the line.